ckuhl/ckuhl.com/_posts/2018-03-24-json-in-postgresql.md

 errors is even worse than the temporary headache of writing database migrations.
 By using JSON you effectively move the schema for data from the database to the backend.
-Where the schema can be enforced automatically with types in the DB, it is moved into the developer's mindspace with JSON, adding one more thing that has to be remembered while dealing with the data.
+Where the schema can be enforced automatically with types in the DB, it is moved into the developer's mind with JSON, adding one more thing that has to be remembered while dealing with the data.

 The other argument presented was that by storing JSON objects, we can store